Kikve/TODO/TODO/📑title element (mdnd).md

 [[📑element (mdnd)|element]]

-Defines the document's title that is shown
+Defines the document's title that is shown in a browser title bar

 - [ ] recordar  [start:: 2024-10-28]